maths/moodle-qtype_stack/doc/en/CAS/Equivalence_reasoning.md

 2. Test that the first line of the student's answer is equivalent to the first line of the teacher's answer up to commutativity and associativity (using the answer test EqualComAss.)

 To test the last line of an argument is in the correct form will require a separate node in the potential response tree.
 To add this to the answer test gives too many possibilities.

+# Other functions #

+The maxima function `stack_disp_arg(ex, showlogic)` can be used to display a list of expressions `ex` in the same form as used in the input and answer tests.
+This is useful for displaying the teacher's worked solution in the general feedback.
+The boolean variable `showlogic` dertemines whether the equivalence symbols are shown.
+For a worked solution you probably need to use the following:

+    \[ @stack_disp_arg(ta, true)@ \]

 # TODO